alexdisdier/currency-converter/README.md

 - Simultaneously converts any currency available in the dropdown.
 - Validation message in case the user enters a non number character.
 - Round up to the 3 decimals.

-## 🚧 Version 2

-- Use a currency api instead of a static rates.json file
+- Use of a Currency Rates API called (data.fixer)[http://data.fixer.io]
-- A mobile version

 ## Directory Structure